imubit/qt-data-extractor/README.md

 [![Project generated with PyScaffold](https://img.shields.io/badge/-PyScaffold-005CA0?logo=pyscaffold)](https://pyscaffold.org/)

-# qt-data-extractor
+# Industrial Data Extractor

-> Extract data from industrial historians.

-Data Extractor is a GUI for `data-agent` to extract data from external system (usually industrial historians).
+Industrial Data Extractor is an open-source Windows application to extract process data from industrial systems and historians.

+The following systems are currently supported:

+* Osisoft PI

-The application is used to browse and select tags on the target historian or DCS and extract period data into zipped CSVs.
+It supports browsing and selecting tags on the target system and extract periods of data into zipped CSVs.

 ## Getting Started